Skip to content

 2007

-Alex Green took over as the Chairman of Investment U. As the Club’s Investment Director he continued to expand the Club’s selection of proven investment strategies to include the income-oriented Perpetual Money Portfolio.
+Alex Green took over as the Chairman of Investment U. As the Club’s Investment Director, he continued to expand the Club’s selection of proven investment strategies to include the income-oriented Perpetual Money Portfolio.
 Robert Williams joined The Oxford Club as Editorial Director.
-David Fessler joined the Club as our Energy & Infrastructure specialist.
-Executive Director Julia Guth created an Ombudsman Committee of Chairman Circle Members -they partipate in many of the Club’s “beta tests” for new services and benefits of membership.
-We continued our participation in Agora Financial’s annual July investment conference in Vancouver, Canada, and the annual July Freedom Fest event in Las Vegas.
-Steven King and Christina Olson-Garcia of World Financial Seminars launched the Club’s first 2-day, high-end intensive regional meetings for members who want in-depth instructional presentations from our advisory team about their investment strategies.
+David Fessler joined the Club as our Energy & Infrastructure Strategist.
+We continued our participation in Agora Financial‘s annual July investment conference in Vancouver, Canada, and the annual July Freedom Fest event in Las Vegas.
+Steven King and Christina Olson-Garcia of World Financial Seminars launched the Club’s first two-day, high-end, intensive regional meetings for Members who want in-depth instructional presentations from our advisory team about their investment strategies.
 The event in Jackson Hole immediately sold out.

-The Oxford Club expanded its popular Members Exchange listing service to include the Oxford Property Exchange, which showcases many exclusive and stunning member-owned properties around the world.
-(Technology update: Club advisors speeches show up on YouTube).
+The Oxford Club expanded its popular Members’ Exchange listing service to include the Oxford Property Exchange, which showcases many exclusive and stunning Member-owned properties around the world.

 2008